 When it comes to insomnia treatment, you should always start with your lifestyle.
 Get enough exercise, reduce stress from your life, keep a regular schedule, stop drinking so much coffee, and you should be on your path to a healthy sleep habits.
 But, as a mother of 3 and business owner, I know that we can all use a little bit of help getting to sleep sometimes.
 That is why I turn to magnesium as an insomnia treatment.

-How Magnesium Works as an Insomnia Treatment
+Why Magnesium as an Insomnia Treatment?

-I touched a bit on this topic in my article about why I choose magnesium over melatonin for inducing sleep.
-Unlike conventional pharmaceutical insomnia treatments which alter your brain chemistry to induce sleepiness (definitely not something I recommend!), magnesium works by helping you relax.
+By contrast, magnesium works by helping you relax.
 Considering that two of the most common causes of insomnia are stress and anxiety, relaxation is something we can definitely use on sleepless nights!
 Magnesium can also help fight depression, which is another leading cause of insomnia.

-How Magnesium Helps Your Nervous System
+Magnesium and the Nervous System

 You might recall that your nerve cells “talk” to each other with electrical signals.
 Because there are gaps between your nerve cells (synapses), your nerves rely on chemicals to transmit signals across the gaps.
 Some of the chemicals hanging out in the gaps help signals cross the gap, whereas other chemicals stop signals from crossing.
 Magnesium is one of the chemicals which stops signals from crossing nerve synapses.